Where are we

 Mob: 07792 5764 749

-Old McDonalds Farm is the perfect place to bring younger children.
-With pony rides, train rides, crazy golf and a cafe there is something for everyone.
-If you are looking for somewhere to stay they offer a B&B and campsite.
+Macdonalds Farm is the perfect place to bring younger children.
+With cafe, animals, play park, bar and more there is something for everyone.
+If you are looking for somewhere to stay they offer a B&B, camping and glamping.
+They also offer great pizzas and entertainment during peak weeks, there really something for everyone.

 Porthcothan Bay, Padstow, Cornwall PL28 8LT